GAUNTLETSCORE

 1. Chatbots reason about claims.
 GauntletScore verifies them against authoritative databases.
 There is no amount of reasoning that produces the same result as a live CourtListener query confirming whether a case citation resolves to a real decision.

 2. Chatbots don't challenge each other with structured evidence.
 GauntletScore's four-round debate structure forces agents to defend their findings against adversarial challenge.
-Round 2 is specifically designed so that Pyrrho challenges every significant claim and demands evidence.
+Round 2 is specifically designed so that the adversarial skeptic challenges every significant claim and demands evidence.

-3. Pyrrho's causal_validate pipeline has no equivalent in standard chatbot review.
-When a document makes a causal claim, Pyrrho evaluates its temporal, proportional, and logical structure — not just whether the stated facts are individually accurate.
+3. The adversarial skeptic's causal_validate pipeline has no equivalent in standard chatbot review.
+When a document makes a causal claim, the adversarial skeptic evaluates its temporal, proportional, and logical structure, not just whether the stated facts are individually accurate.

 4. Bayesian confidence calibration produces scores that reflect evidentiary weight, not chatbot confidence language.
 “I'm fairly confident this is accurate” and a calibrated 0.91 confidence score are not the same thing.